-NCI has awarded eight institutions U54 grants to conduct multiple research projects to characterize the immune responses to coronavirus infection and learn about what drives immune response, disease progression, and protection against future infection.
+NCI has awarded eight institutions U54 grants to conduct multiple research projects to characterize the immune responses to coronavirus infection and vaccination and to learn what drives immune response, disease progression, and protection against future infection.

 - Research Projects in SARS-CoV-2 Serological Sciences

 NCI awarded researchers at 13 institutions U01 grants to conduct research projects on basic and applied serological research.

 NCI, through the Frederick National Laboratory for Cancer Research (FNLCR), has awarded subcontracts to four research institutions to develop serological assays to test for coronavirus antibodies and to conduct serosurveillance studies.